 Let’s get started!

-Just click on one of the pre-K through Grade 3 tabs at the top of the page and begin looking at — and thinking about — writing.
+Just click on one of the pre-K through Grade 3 links on the left and begin looking at — and thinking about — writing.

 Looking at Writing was developed by Reading Rockets research director Dr. Joanne Meier and teacher-researcher Cathy Meaney.
 Cathy has over 15 years of experience as a regular and special education teacher.
 She received a B.S. in Human Development and Family Studies from Cornell University and a M.S. in Special Education from Johns Hopkins University.
 She is a National Board Certified Teacher in Literacy for Early and Middle Childhood.
 Cathy has worked as a teacher-researcher in her classrooms — collecting, writing, and sharing insights about children's writing with other educators.
 She currently teaches third graders in Crozet, Virginia.